I Quit Teaching. Now What?

 It wasn't like that for me.
 Teaching never felt like a perfect fit, but there were things about my job that I loved.
 Working one-on-one with my students, diving deep into effective strategies for kids with learning differences, or the feeling at the end of the day that I'd contributed something worthwhile to my classroom or my school community.

 Over time, the difficult began to outweigh the good.
 I want to share my personal story of leaving teaching today in hopes that it will inspire someone out there.
-If you find yourself feeling desperate and hopeless as a teacher, struggling with your mental health, or resigned to becoming one of those teachers – you know, the ones that hate the teaching profession and are counting down the days until retirement – I've been where you are, and I've felt how you are feeling.
+If you find yourself feeling desperate and hopeless as a teacher, struggling with your mental health, or resigned to becoming one of those teachers -- you know, the ones that hate the teaching profession and are counting down the days until retirement -- I've been where you are, and I've felt how you are feeling.
+If you're researching how to quit teaching or the kinds of jobs for former teachers that might value your skills, know that you're not alone.
 I'm so happy to be able to honestly tell you that I don't feel that way anymore.
 I actually love my work.
 I know you can get here, too.

 Why I Quit Teaching